Bill Robinson: Copacetic

-Robinson is given credit for having popularized the word copacetic and claimed to have invented it while still living in Richmond.
-The Oxford English Dictionary lists the origins of the word as "unknown" and documents the earliest written use of the word in 1919 by the newspaperman and author Irving Bacheller in his serialized book A Man for the Ages; this was followed by uses in 1926 by Carl Van Vechten in his novel Nigger Heaven, in 1934 in Webster's New International Dictionary and by John O'Hara in his novel Appointment in Samarra.
+Robinson is given credit for popularizing the word "copacetic"; he claimed to have invented it while living in Richmond.
+The Oxford English Dictionary lists the origins of the word as "unknown" and documents the earliest written use of the word in 1919 by newspaperman and author Irving Bacheller in his serialized book A Man for the Ages.
+This was followed by Carl Van Vechten in his 1926 novel Nigger Heaven, in 1934 in Webster's New International Dictionary and by John O'Hara in his novel Appointment in Samarra.
 Haskins' biography of Robinson states "Bill was shelling peas at the Jefferson Market, a New York Daily Mirror reporter asked him how he was, and the reply just popped into his head: 'I'm copasetic.
 The word was not popularized until Robinson used the term as an opening for his vaudeville and radio performances.
 The word was used in films Robinson made with Shirley Temple in the 1930s.